 The Physical Sciences department provides training in a Christian environment, preparing students for teaching careers, research and graduate studies in physical sciences and engineering.

-This concentration develops students’ understanding and application of topics at the interface of chemistry and biology with a focus on problems where chemistry has made a particularly strong contribution to the understanding of biological system mechanisms.
+This major develops students’ understanding and application of topics at the interface of chemistry and biology, with a focus on problems where chemistry has made a strong contribution to the understanding of biological system mechanisms.

 In addition to general and organic chemistry, chemistry minors are exposed to one more sub-discipline of chemistry.